shuruili77/MLSys22_artifact/README.md

 # MLSys22_artifact for Bit-serial Weight Pools
-Code for MLSys 2022 artifact evaluation
+Codes for MLSys 2022 artifact evaluation.
-The experiment codes contains two parts, one is for runtime evaluation and the other is for neural network accruacy evaluation.
+The experiment codes contain two parts, one is for runtime evaluation and the other is for neural network accruacy evaluation.

 ## Runtime evaluation
 ### Hardware requirements